Safety Information

 It is easy to assume that someone else will make a report when something is happening, but it is better for there to be multiple reports rather than none at all.

-One of the largest ways unauthorized individuals enter our buildings is by tailgating residents (meaning they follow someone into the building who used their U Card/fob to enter or exit).
+One of the largest ways unauthorized individuals enter our buildings is by tailgating residents as they enter/exit (meaning they follow someone into the building who used their U Card/fob).
 The locks on the front doors of our buildings can only be effective if all authorized individuals (residents and staff) commit to 1) using their U Card/fob every time they enter the building, and 2) stopping others from entering the building without doing the same.

 While it may feel awkward or rude to stop someone from following you or to not hold the door open for another person, remember that all residents should expect this, and it will only take them a few seconds to use their U Card/fob—just like you did.

 Whenever you are sleeping or not in your room, lock the door that is the entrance to your unit.
-It only takes a few seconds for someone to open an unlocked door and steal a laptop or other valuables, so lock your door any time you exit including when going down the hall or doing laundry.
+It only takes a few seconds for someone to open an unlocked door and steal a laptop or other valuables, so lock your door any time you exit, including when visiting a neighboring room, using the community bathroom, or doing laundry.

 There are emergency exit doors in our buildings.
 While these doors may be used during move-in, they are not to be used as an entrance/exit during the school year.

 By accepting your housing contract, you agreed to follow Housing & Residential Life’s Community Behavioral Standards.
-These policies state that all residents must escort their guests at all times and that you are responsible for their actions (even if you are not present).
+Among other items, these policies state 1) all residents must escort their guests at all times and 2) you are responsible for your guest's actions (even if you are not present).

 Escorting guests makes it easier for you, your neighbors, and our staff to know when someone is in the building who shouldn’t be.